orianarueckert/pygcc/README.md

 ## Examples

-Check out the documentation for galleries of examples: [General Usage](https://pygcc.readthedocs.io/en/latest/Example_1.html), [Integration with GWB](https://pygcc.readthedocs.io/en/latest/Example_2.html) and [Integration with EQ3/6](https://pygcc.readthedocs.io/en/latest/Example_3.html).
+Check out the documentation for galleries of examples [General Usage](https://pygcc.readthedocs.io/en/latest/Example_1.html), [Integration with GWB](https://pygcc.readthedocs.io/en/latest/Example_2.html) and [Integration with EQ3/6](https://pygcc.readthedocs.io/en/latest/Example_3.html).
 If you would prefer to flip through notebooks on Bitbucket, these same examples can be found in the folder [`docs/`](https://bitbucket.org/Tutolo-RTG/pygcc/src/master/docs/).
-Video tutorials can also be found here [Integration with GWB](https://pygcc.readthedocs.io/en/latest/Tutorial_video.html)

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.